in developing nanotube based multi-beam X-ray (MBX) tubes

 It has a wide range of applications from medical imaging to security screening.

-The VEC Imaging nanotube uses a nanotube-based, electron field emission emitter (cathode) instead of the traditional thermionic emitter (W filament).
+The VEC Imaging nanotube uses a nanotube-based, electron field emission emitter (cold cathode) instead of the traditional thermionic emitter (W filament).
 This new nanotube emitter is a cold emitter that emits electrons at room temperature when driven by an electric field (voltage).
 It is this nanotube cold emitter technology that finally makes it possible to pack tens or even hundreds of emitters inside a vacuum enclosure without any issue of thermal breakdown.

 - Field emission: local electric field strength high enough to extract electrons from emitters